 The Government Finance Officers Association recommends that all governmental investors develop written investment policies, and the State of California also recommends that an investment policy be in place.
 The investment policy ensures that TJPA cash balances are safe, sufficiently liquid to meet cash flow needs, and maximize investment earnings.
 Board Policy No. 009 sets forth the scope of funds to be invested; establishes safety, liquidity and return on investment as primary objectives, in that priority order; and sets forth permitted investment instruments.
 The Policy delegates authority over the investment program to the TJPA Chief Financial Officer (CFO) or his/her designee.
 Permitted investment instruments are a subset of those allowed by California state law.
-The TJPA Board approved Board Policy No. 009 in 2006, and approved amendments to the Policy in 2008 and 2011.
-Minor changes in the policy language are being recommended at this time.
+The TJPA Investment Policy applies to investment of funds primarily received from land sales.
+The policy does not apply to investment of employee retirement or OPEB funds (invested by CalPERS or, for defined contribution plans, at the direction of the employee) or debt proceeds (invested as allowed by the debt documents).